sumonbarai/sumonbarai/README.md

 I have been learning coding for about 3 years.
 I started with HTML CSS and JavaScript.
 Now I am working on React js.
 I have really found a passion for front-end development.

 * 🌍  I'm based in Bangladesh
-* 🖥️  See my portfolio at [Live Link](http://sumondev.netlify.app)
 * ✉️  You can contact me at [sumonbarai78@gmail.com](mailto:sumonbarai78@gmail.com)
-* 🧠  I'm learning express js and MongoBD
+* 🧠  I'm learning NextJS

 ### Skills